yugabyte/yugabyte-db/docs/content/preview/tools/pgadmin.md

 For details on using pgAdmin, click **Help** in the pgAdmin menu.

-If you're looking for sample databases to explore YugabyteDB using pgAdmin, see [Sample data](../../sample-data/).
+If you're looking for sample databases to explore YugabyteDB using pgAdmin, refer to [Sample data](../../sample-data/).